brittpinder/ios-reference/swift/optionals/README.md

 ```

-You should only force unwrap an optional if you are 100% sure that it contains a value (for example, if you explicitly check that the value is not `nil`)
+You should only force unwrap an optional if you are absolutely certain that it contains a value (for example, if you explicitly check that the value is not `nil`)

 ```swift
 if age != nil {